 Adient has several joint ventures worldwide and may enter into additional joint ventures in the future.
 Adient's joint venture partners may at any time have economic, business or legal interests or goals that are inconsistent with Adient's goals or with the goals of the joint venture which could lead to, among other things, dissolution, liquidation and/or modification of the joint venture terms.
 Adient may compete against its joint venture partners in certain of its markets and certain negotiations with its customers may negatively impact its joint venture business with those same customers.
 Disagreements with Adient's business partners may impede Adient's ability to maximize the benefits of its partnerships and/or may consume management time and other resources to negotiate, and which could lead to, among other things, dissolution, liquidation and/or modification of the joint venture terms.
 Adient's joint venture arrangements may require Adient, among other matters, to pay certain costs or to make certain capital investments or to seek its joint venture partner's consent to take certain actions.
 Adient does not control the ability to collect cash dividends from its non-consolidated joint ventures.
 In addition, Adient does not control the financial reporting of its non-consolidated joint ventures, which may impact its ability to complete its financial statements in a timely or accurate manner.
 Delays in the collection of dividends, even by a few days, could adversely affect Adient's financial position and cash flows.
 Adient's joint venture partners may be unable or unwilling to meet their economic or other obligations under the operative documents, and Adient may be required to either fulfill those obligations alone to ensure the ongoing success of a joint venture or to dissolve and liquidate a joint venture.
 Further, joint venture partnerships are subject to renewal or expiration at various times.
-The failure to renew or extend the terms of Adient's joint venture partnerships could impact other areas of Adient's business, including its business relationships.
-The above risks, if realized, could result in a material adverse effect on Adient's business and financial results.
+The failure to renew or extend the terms of Adient's joint venture partnerships could impact other areas of Adient problems and make its design of effective internal controls more challenging.

-Furthermore, non-consolidated joint ventures present various risks, including the risk that Adient may be slower or less able to identify or react to problems affecting its non-consolidated joint ventures than Adient would for a wholly-owned subsidiary or consolidated joint venture.
-In addition, these arrangements may cause Adient to be slower to detect compliance related problems and make its design of effective internal controls more challenging.
 Each of these challenges may be more costly to implement, and the risk of failure potentially higher, than would be the case in a more centralized structure.
 Depending on the nature of the problems, the failure to identify, detect or react could materially adversely affect Adient's business, financial condition or results of operations.

+Furthermore, non-consolidated joint ventures present various risks, including the risk that Adient may be slower or less able to identify or react to problems affecting its non-consolidated joint ventures than Adient would for a wholly-owned subsidiary or consolidated joint venture.
+In addition, these arrangements may cause Adient to be slower to detect compliance related